Battle of Acheral

-The Battle of Acheral was fought near the San Gabriel stream, some 3 km away from the small town of Acheral.
-It was a turning point in the Operativo Independencia, a domestic Argentine military intervention aimed at eradicating Communist presence in Tucumán province, as well as eliminating so-called subversive elements.
-This action received nationwide media coverage due to the presence of two journalists from the Gente magazine at the time.
+The Battle of Acheral was fought near the San Gabriel stream, some 3 km away from the small town of Acheral, Tucumán province, Argentina.
+It was a turning point in the Operativo Independencia, a domestic Argentine military intervention aimed at eradicating guerrilla activities in Tucumán province, as well as eliminating so-called subversive elements.
+This action received nationwide media coverage due to the presence of two journalists from Gente magazine at the time.

 Background

 The PRT-ERP learned of a daily military supply transport between Acheral and Tafí del Valle and decided to carry out an ambush on 7 October.
 On that day, the guerrillas detected a nearby Army task force and opted to attack it.
 A guerrilla and a soldier perished in the subsequent fighting.

 In the early hours of 8 October, a conscript and Jorge Carlos Molina (nom de guerre "captain Pablo") were killed in another Army ambush.
 During the next 48 hours, another two skirmishes near the Santa Lucía sugar mill resulted in the deaths of Oscar Asdrúbal Santucho (nom de guerre "captain Aníbal") and Manuel Negrín (nom de guerre "lieutenant Roberto").